tvpollet/tvpollet.github.io/_pages/papers.md

 *Cite at your own risk, feedback welcome*

+* Roberts, S.G.B., Malcolm, C., McCarty, K., & **Pollet, T.V.** (2022, August 15).
+No relationships between self-reported Instagram use or type of use and mental well-being: A study using a nationally representative online sample of UK adults. _PsyArxiv_ [https://doi.org/10.31234/osf.io/2583s](https://doi.org/10.31234/osf.io/2583s)

 * **Pollet, T.V.**, Bilalić, M., & Shepherd, L. (2022, June 10).
 Stuck in the middle: Consequences of arbitrary binning the mid-point category in survey data: An illustration with student satisfaction in National Student Survey. _PsyArxiv_ [https://doi.org/10.31234/osf.io/mhdnc](https://doi.org/10.31234/osf.io/mhdnc)

 * Bainbridge, S., Allsop, S., & **Pollet, T.V.** (2022, May 17).
 Gender differences and mask wearing: an observational study on a University campus and a mini-meta-analysis. _PsyArxiv_ [https://doi.org/10.31234/osf.io/njv9a](https://doi.org/10.31234/osf.io/njv9a)